wangjiangshan0725/RF-Solver-Edit/README.md

 ```

 ### Image Editing
 We have provided several scripts to reproduce the results in the paper.
 The resolution of following images is 1360*768.
-It takes about 45s to run each experiments on a single A100 GPU.
-(Not include the time to load the pretrained-weight of FLUX)
+We suggest to run the experiment on a single A100 GPU
 <table class="center">
 <tr>
   <td width=10% align="center">Source image</td>